Provincial labour laws allow foreign workers to be treated like slaves, say advocates

 Systemic/state violation of right/freedom

-Ontario, México, Guatemala, Jamaica, Other Caribbean States, and Regional relevance
+Ontario, México, Guatemala, Jamaica, Other Caribbean States, y Regional relevance